flutter-belgium/made_in_flutter_belgium/README.md

 # made in (Flutter) Belgium

-This repository is used to show the website for (madein.flutterbelgium.be)[madein.flutterbelgium.be]
+This repository is used to show the website for [madein.flutterbelgium.be](madein.flutterbelgium.be)